marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 - **Repository**: Collection of code that functions as a self-standing unit - also called a package.
 - **Remote**: A common copy repository all team members use to exchange their work, *usually* hosted on a cloud service.
 - **Branch**: A copy of a repository, usually built off of a high-level version of a repository, than can be changed independently of other copies of the same repository.
-A `branch` has a unique name and it's own set of changes that can be `merged` into back into the high-level version of the repository.
+A `branch` has a unique name and it's own set of changes that can be `merged` back into the high-level version of the repository.
 - **Merge request**: A request made by a user to a repository's maintainers to incorporate the user's changes, usually presented a feature branch, into the main working branch which is usually the develop branch `dev` - also called a *Pull request* (on Github).

 ## Connecting To A Remote Repository

-To connect to repoostory, or contribute to a certain repository, create a local copy with:
+To connect to repostory, or contribute to a certain repository, create a local copy with:

 ```{r}
 $ git clone https://gitlab.com/exegetic/<repository_name>.git